Protecting and restoring landscape, water and nature

 - Discharging its responsibilities as the Statutory Harbour Authority effectively to deliver a safe

-and efficient harbour for all users with enhanced and modernised facilities. - Discharging CHC’s authority fairly through a proactive approach to enforcement of its powers
+and efficient harbour for all users with enhanced and modernised facilities. - Discharging Chichester Harbour Conservancy’s authority fairly through a proactive approach to enforcement of its powers and duties under the 1971 Act.

 - Lead Through Education and Community Engagement by:

-- Delivering educational training in support of the National Curriculum that increases public
+- Delivering educational training in support of the National Curriculum that increases public awareness, including the disadvantaged young, as to the value of the Chichester Harbour and the threats to its well-being.

-the threats to its well-being. - Providing a well-maintained network of foot paths and cycle routes, that attract users from
+- Providing a well-maintained network of foot paths and cycle routes, that attract users from across the diverse local community and further afield

 - Influence Local Planning and Development by:

 - Having greater influence on planning applications in and around the National Landscape.
-This
+This should include achieving Statutory Consultee status for planning applications in the short term (5 years), leading to Local Planning Authority status by 2050.

 - Achieve Organisational Excellence by:

-- Having a contented, informed and empowered workforce within a trusting environment where
+- Having a contented, informed and empowered workforce within a trusting environment where decisions are delegated down by default.

-decisions are delegated down by default. - Being a self-critical learning organisation that strives for excellence through a desire to improve.
+- Being a self-critical learning organisation that strives for excellence through a desire to improve.

 - Chichester Harbour Conservancy achieving Net Zero by 2035.